Effective Date: 01/01/2015

-This policy applies when any on-duty or off-duty officer arrests or detains a person.
+This policy applies when any on-duty or off-duty officer arrests a person.
+For stops and detentions, see 6.220 - Voluntary Contacts, Terry Stops and Detentions.

 Employees shall not engage in enforcement, investigative or administrative